Welcome to KidRated’s guide to the best things to do in London at Easter for kids and teens…

 Got munchkins under ten?
 We’ve got you covered too, just follow this yellow brick link.
 And remember, booking with us through our hush-hush deal with TodayTix gets you prices so good, they’re almost criminal.

 Convincing your kids to swap the couch for the great outdoors is akin to negotiating a peace treaty with a particularly stubborn nation of sofa-bound creatures.
-The creatures communicate in grunts, eye rolls, and the occasional mumble, usually requesting snacks or Wi-Fi passwords.
 But fear not, intrepid parent, for London is your secret weapon in this noble quest.
 With its vast array of parks, museums, and a mysterious underground network known as “The Tube,” you have all you need to lure them into daylight.

 To give you some ideas and inspo, we’ve collected a few ideas in this handy guide.
 Enjoy!